jellydn/biome-interactive/README.md

 ### Manual

-You can download the binary for your operating system and architecture from the [releases](https://github.com/jellydn/biome-interactive/releases).
+Download the binary for your system from the [releases page](https://github.com/jellydn/biome-interactive/releases).

 ## Usage

-After installation, you can run `biome-interactive` from your terminal:
+Run the following command in your terminal:
 ```bash
 biome-interactive
 ```

-Follow the prompts to install Biome, initialize it, and migrate Eslint and Prettier.
+Follow the interactive prompts to install Biome, initialize it, and migrate configurations from Eslint and Prettier.

 [![Demo](https://i.gyazo.com/f8b4824b41019564a1fbbd33cd6f3fed.gif)](https://gyazo.com/f8b4824b41019564a1fbbd33cd6f3fed)